No file uploadsNo tracking of inputsNo account requiredWorks offline after first load

 If your employer offers “50% match on the first 6% of salary,” contributing anything less than 6% means you're forfeiting free money.
 On a $80k salary, contributing 6% gets you a $2,400 employer match per year — every year, for as long as you're there.
 Over a 35-year career, that's a quarter-million dollars in matching contributions you were eligible to receive.
 The calculator highlights any “lost match” in the results panel when your contribution falls below the match cap.

-IRS contribution limits (2025)
+IRS contribution limits (2025 and 2026)

-The IRS caps elective deferrals at $23,500 per year for workers under 50 (IRC § 402(g), IRS Notice 2024-80).
-Workers 50 and older can contribute an additional $7,500 catch-up (§ 414(v)) for $31,000 total.
-The SECURE 2.0 Act added an enhanced catch-up for workers 60–63 of $11,250 (§ 414(v)(2)(E)) — that tier is capped at $34,750 total.
-Total combined contributions (employee + employer) cap at $70,000 under § 415(c).
-Salary subject to the match cap is itself capped at $350,000 (§ 401(a)(17)).
+The IRS caps elective deferrals at $23,500 for 2025 and $24,500 for 2026 for workers under 50 (IRC § 402(g)).
+Workers 50 and older can contribute an additional $7,500 catch-up in 2025 ($8,000 in 2026) for $31,000 / $32,500 total.
+The SECURE 2.0 Act added an enhanced catch-up for workers 60–63 of $11,250 (§ 414(v)(2)(E)) — that tier is capped at $34,750 in 2025 and $35,750 in 2026.
+Total combined contributions (employee + employer) cap at $70,000 / $72,000 under § 415(c) — the gap between your deferral and that ceiling is the space the mega backdoor Roth calculator sizes.
+Salary subject to the match cap is itself capped at $350,000 / $360,000 (§ 401(a)(17)).

 Traditional vs Roth